 You can contact me securely with the messaging apps Signal or WhatsApp using my phone number.
-Or, you can send me encrypted emails and attachments using my PGP Key (for instructions, read the Electronic Frontier Foundation's guide).
+Or, you can send me encrypted emails and attachments using my PGP Key (for instructions, read the Electronic Frontier Foundation's how-to guide).

 For particularly sensitive messages or documents, consider using Secure Drop, an anonymous, confidential system for sharing encrypted information with CBC News.

-Some of the other places you can find my work: Bloomberg Businessweek, The Outline, BuzzFeed, The Globe and Mail, Hazlitt, Canadian Business, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, and Ars Technica, amongst others.
+Some of the other places you can find my work: Bloomberg Businessweek, The Outline, BuzzFeed, The Globe and Mail, Hazlitt, Canadian Business, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, and Ars Technica, among others.

 I've investigated smartphone maker BlackBerry's handling of requests for user data; exposed surveillance technology used by the RCMP, spies, and police across the country; and detailed a secret Canadian spy program involving the internet's global backbone.